Internet Leaks: Background and recording

-On April 22 of the following year, Yankovic entered the studio to record four original songs: "Craigslist", "Skipper Dan", "CNR", and "Ringtone".
+On April 21, 2009, Yankovic entered the studio to record four original songs: "Craigslist", "Skipper Dan", "CNR", and "Ringtone".
 The session was produced by Yankovic.
 Backing him were Jon "Bermuda" Schwartz on drums, Steve Jay on bass, and Jim West on guitar.
 For "Craigslist", the singer reached out to Ray Manzarek, the former keyboardist for the Doors, in order to properly authenticate the sound of his tribute.
 Following Manzarek's death on May 20, 2013, Yankovic later uploaded a video of Manzarek recording his part in the studio.

-Yankovic first announced the EP on August 20, 2009, although each song but "Ringtone" (which was released the same days as Internet Leaks) had been made available as singles preceding the release of the EP.
+Yankovic first announced the EP on August 20, 2009, although each song but "Ringtone" (which was released on the same day as Internet Leaks) had been made available as singles preceding the release of the EP.
 All of the songs featured on Internet Leaks were later included on Yankovic's thirteenth studio album, Alpocalypse.
 The EP was meant as a stop-gap, because he "wanted to make the tracks available so everybody could enjoy them as early as possible."